-Pictures published on the facility’s website show a quaint midcentury property with views of the Astoria Bridge and Columbia River; the property accommodates up to the property accommodates up to 40 men and women in shared rooms with gender-separate sleeping quarters.
-Residents have access to a local gym and the facility’s location affords opportunities for trips to the beach and hikes to sites such as waterfalls.
-The eight individuals polled by Rehabs.com to date on the center’s cleanliness and exercise/leisure provisions gave them average ratings of 4.38 stars and 4.25 stars, respectively.
+Astoria Pointe’s residence, a quaint mid-century property with views of the Astoria Bridge and Columbia River, accommodates 40 men and women in gender-separate, shared sleeping quarters.
+Clients have access to a local gym and go on outings to the beach and hikes to waterfalls.
+Overall, individuals polled on the matter appreciated the facility's cleanliness.

 WHAT ALUMNI SAY

 Alumni submitted mixed feedback, skewed to the positive about Astoria Pointe to Rehabs.com to date: 16 were positive, three mixed, and five negative.
 Alumni repeatedly described the staff as caring, supportive, and knowledgeable.
 Several reported to Rehabs.com that the facility had improved or saved their lives.

 The nine alumni polled on a cross-section of metrics provided more detailed impressions.
 Overall, alumni tended to highlight the level of family participation and its holistic offerings as strengths while reporting they'd recommend the facility.

 Likelihood to Recommend: 4.3/5